kupehtci/DOCUMENTATION/NETWORKING/DNS - Record types.md

 * A NS record for the domain specifying the hostname
 * A type A record that contains the IP address of the name server in the value field of the NS record (A DNS translation of the query chain server)

+### TTL

+TTL is the life-span of a resource record within a server.
+It determines the time at which the resource should be removed from a cache.